rubenrabb01/Modeling-MacFish-database/Outputs/Model7/M7-Summary (rstanarm).md

 ![M7_s2](/Plots/M7_s2.png "M7_s2")

-The expected difference comes to 3.30 with a standard deviation of 0.46 and a wide range of uncertainty.
-The 95% credible interval is [2.48,4.29], so we are 95% certain that the true value of the difference between the two species lies within the range, given the data

-We also can get the proportion of the time that pike has a higher mean than pikeperch:

 `prop.table(table(fish_inter[, 1] > fish_inter[, 2]))`

 ```
 FALSE  TRUE
 0.975 0.025
 ```

-This means that the posterior probability that pike is better than pikeperch is 100%.
-Any pair of fishes within the sample of fishes can be compared in this manner.

 - The difference between the pikeperch and wels averages is: